arn-all/pandoc-talk/README.rst

 Requirements
 ------------

-The document is built using the Ubuntu_ and Inconsolata_ font families, and the Metropolis_ Beamer theme.
+The document is built using pandoc of course, the Ubuntu_ and Inconsolata_ font families, and the Metropolis_ Beamer theme.
 You need to install it, or to remove it from header.tex and Makefile.

 .. _Ubuntu: https://design.ubuntu.com/font
 .. _Inconsolata: https://fonts.google.com/specimen/Inconsolata